Iteam1337/Iteam1337.github.io/supreme/reason.md

 Create a ReasonReact app using `bsb`, from `bs-platform`, and customize the app with our preferred defaults.

-**Note:** To use this command you will need BuckleScript and Reason which can be installed using `npm i -g bs-platform`.
+!> To use this command you will need BuckleScript and Reason, `npm i -g bs-platform`

 ## Included